roopereku/autoglue/docs/design.md

 - To give users easy access to the string representation of the entity type, `ag::Entity::getTypeString()` should be overridden.
 - To let `ag::BindingGenerator` generate any given entity without having to check its type, `ag::Entity::onGenerate(ag::BindingGenerator&)` should be overridden.
 This will be invoked upon an entity being generated and an entity can call desired functions from `ag::BindingGenerator` through the passed object among other code that may be needed.

+## Bridge functions

+In order for the language bindings to invoke functions from the API that the language bindings are generated for, bridge functions should be generated that are able to invoke the functions.
+These should be generated as C-compatible functions so that any given language can call them.

 ## Generators

 To generate language bindings for any given language, a generator can be defined to generate code specific to the given programming language.